lukaspalm/WebsiteCreator-2.0/README.md

 &nbsp;
 ![create](https://github.com/lukaspalm/WebsiteCreator-2.0/assets/86203896/510db934-e27a-4d57-849e-e6f50f52e40f)
 &nbsp;
 **From here on you simply follow the instructions.
 Firstly, choose a navbar and press *"Add"*.
 Then choose the content of your page in the order you want it and press *"Add"* after selecting each component to add it to your site.
 Finally, add a footer and press *"Finish"* to download a .zip containting all page files you need.**
+> [!NOTE]
+> After downloading you can simply go into the files and change the text and images to your liking!

 ## Contributing